 Is it any good?

-Despite its occasional heavy-handedness, writer/director John Hughes' film is an earnest, engaging attempt at portraying teens and their problems in a realistic light.
-The film deals with very mature issues regarding family and school that both teens and parents can relate to.
-On the outside, the five may seem like clichhd stereotypes, yet as the film progresses, their confessions as to why they're in detention reveal a greater depth to their personas.
+Despite its occasional heavy-handedness, the film is an earnest, engaging attempt at portraying teens and their problems in a realistic light.
+Writer/director John Hughes' film deals with very mature issues regarding family and school that both teens and parents can relate to.
+On the outside, the five may seem like clichéd stereotypes, yet as the film progresses, their confessions as to why they're in detention reveal a greater depth to their personas.